Emmanuek5/Emmanuek5/README.md

 - 📫 How to reach me emanuelandrew625@yahoo.com

 ## 🚀 About Me
-🔭 I’m currently working on The Blue Bot.
+🔭 I’m currently working on The Obsidianator.

 🌱 I’m currently learning Java.